 UNDERSTANDING DIFFERENT COLLEGIATE RECRUITING STYLES by Catharine Aradi www.fastpitchrecruiting.com

 In my work with student-athletes, I often hear that parents and players are confused and frustrated by the way college coaches recruit.
-It's not hard to understand this confusion when you consider there are nearly 1200 four-year teams--three NCAA Divisions and NAIA schools--not to mention junior colleges, and they all have their own rules and recruiting timetables.
+It's not hard to understand this confusion when you consider there are over 1200 four-year teams---three NCAA Divisions and NAIA schools---not to mention junior colleges, and they all have their own rules and recruiting timetables.
 In this article, however, I want to focus on helping families become better prepared for the recruiting process by looking at some of the differences in how coaches recruit.

 I'll start with some generalizations that apply to all types of colleges.
 First, it's wise to keep in mind that coaches are people too!
 Some coaches are outgoing, like to talk on the phone, communicate well with strangers, and so on.
 Others may be quiet, even shy, and perhaps feel more comfortable showing skills, running practices, or planning game strategies.
 These personality differences can shape a coach's recruiting style.
 The head coach may leave 90% of the recruiting to an assistant coach.
 Or the head coach may do it all himself.
 The coach who does most of the recruiting may hate phone calls, or hate email, or lack time management skills.
 He or she may leave recruiting to the end of the day or routinely put it off.
 Some coaches communicate better with adults than teens; others will be just the opposite.
 One coach may feel touching base with a recruit once a month is more than enough; another may want to talk to you every couple of weeks; a third might email you three times a week once the process gets underway.